lubojr/naucse.python.cz/lessons/beginners-en/comparisons/index.md

 So after `if`, there is a *condition* which is the expression we'll use for the decision making.
 After the condition you must write a colon (`:`).
-The colon is followed by the commands to be executed, if the condition is True.
+The colon is followed by the commands to be executed if the condition is `True`.

-Indent the lines 4 spaces after every colon you use in Python.
+You need to indent the follow-up lines by 4 spaces each after every colon you use in Python.

-Then on the same level as `if`, write `else:` followed by a colon.
-The next lines contain the commands that are executed if the condition is False, and they must also be indented.<br>
+Then on the same level as `if`, write `else` followed by a `colon :`.
+The next lines contain the commands that are executed if the condition is `False`, and they must also be indented.<br>

-Then you can write other code, not indented, that will be executed every time, because the if statement has already ended.
+Then you then can write other code, which is not going to be indented and that will be executed every time, because the `if` statement `code block` has already ended.

 > [note]
 > The indentation doesn't need to be 4 spaces, you could use